-- CKAN is the legacy publishing and finder app for datasets (‘packages’).
-It also runs Nginx to support Find.
+- CKAN is the publishing app for datasets (‘packages’).

-- Find is the public frontend for searching datasets using Elasticsearch.
-It replaces CKAN for certain routes.
+- Find is the public frontend for searching datasets using Opencsearch.

-- Publish is the prototype publishing app for datasets.
+- Publish is a prototype publishing app for datasets.
 Whilst not public facing, it currently syncs data from CKAN into Opensearch for use in Find.

 - Reference is a legacy service that attempts to provide a nomenclature of time intervals, hosted on Heroku.

 Services with data.gov.uk sub-domains, but owned by other departments

 - Statistics is owned by the Office for National Statistics and was established as part of the Open Data Policy.

 - Environment is owned by DEFRA and was created with the Location service as part of the Open Data Policy.